linode/apl-docs/docs/get-started/labs/use-otel.md

 ```

 :::note
 Setting the `samplingRatio` to `100` is only done for this lab to make sure all traces are sampled.
-In a production environment the ratio would normally set to `0.01`.
+In a production environment the ratio would normally be set to `0.01`.
 :::

 6. Click `Submit`